 It ate away at me.

-Finally, when I stumbled across the Work At Home Summit, hosted by Caitlin Pyle, the spark re-ignited.
+Finally, when I stumbled across the Work-At-Home School, hosted by Caitlin Pyle, the spark re-ignited.

-I felt alive again, and the ideas just started to flow.
+I felt alive again, and the ideas just flowed.

 I quit because I didn’t feel like I could carry it for any significant length of time, so why bother?
-The stupidest part is it’s because I got stuck writing article number four (a topic on which I have not published yet, so at least that’s consistent) and just…never…finished.
+The stupidest part is it’s because I got stuck writing article number four (a topic on which I included in a series on abuse last year) and just… never… finished.

-Today, I have a set schedule and routine to churn out articles and posts, but back then I didn’t make myself stick to it.
+Today, I have a set schedule and routine to create content, but back then I didn’t make myself stick to it.
 There weren’t any consequences for quitting besides my own feelings about it.

-Now, if I quit, then I have subscribers who would notice – I have Facebook Group Communities who would wonder what happened.
+Now, if I quit, then I have subscribers who would notice—I have my own Facebook Group whose members would (hopefully) wonder what happened.

 Putting myself out there has created accountability, and that dissuades against quitting at all.

-Demir and Carey Bentley, of Lifehack Bootcamp, talk about this thing called 4-layer accountability.
+Demir and Carey Bentley, of the Lifehack Method, talk about this thing called 4-layer accountability.
 It’s really the only guaranteed prevention for quitting.

 - A coach, mentor, or teacher who raises the bar for you